CoderDojoPotsdam/intro/README.md

 Run the server
 --------------

-In order to run the server, you can use this command after installation:
+In order to run the server, you can use this command after installation and when you are in the directory of this file.

     export OFFLINE_BUILD_DIRECTORY=path/to/offline-build
     python3 -m intro_offline_server

+Windows:

+    set OFFLINE_BUILD_DIRECTORY=path/to/offline-build
+    py -3 -m intro_offline_server

-This gives the following output:
+This yields the following output:

 ```
- * Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)
+ * Running on http://[::]:25444/ (Press CTRL+C to quit)
+ * Restarting with stat
+ * Debugger is active!
+ * Debugger PIN: 278-881-192
 ```

+These are all configuration variables:

+- `OFFLINE_BUILD_DIRECTORY` - If given, this is the directory the server serves the offline content from.
+  Only if this variable is set, the server sends announcements to the servers in the [servers][servers] file.
+  These announcements include all HTTP addresses the server could possibly reached in the local network.
+- `PORT` defaults to `25444` - This is the port at which the HTTP server listens for connections with both IPv4 and IPv6.
+- Announcements
+  - `SECONDS_TO_CONNECT` defaults to `20` - These are the seconds to establish a connection to the servers in the [servers][servers] file for announcement.
+  - `SECONDS_TO_UNTIL_OUTDATED` defaults to 10 Minutes - This is the time an announcement is valid.
+    This is only interesting to servers which receive announcements.
+  - `SECONDS_TO_REPORT` defaults to 3 Minutes, 20 Seconds - This is the time interval in which
+    a server announces its exitence to the servers in the [servers][servers] file.

+You can set these variables before the server is started in the same command line, like this under Ubuntu:

+    export PORT=25444

+Windows:

+    set PORT=25444

 Automated Updated Start
 -----------------------